 Additionally, Sequoia connects to Kings Canyon.
 Thus, because of their proximity, you can visit both parks on the same day.
 To do this, you’ll have to start your adventure early and end your day late.

 10. Climb up the trails in Joshua Tree National Park

 Address: California, USA

-If you’re looking for an oasis in the middle of nowhere, Joshua Tree National Park’s the place for you!
+If you’re looking for an oasis in the middle of nowhere, Joshua Tree National Park is the place for you!
 Everyone, from photographers to thrill-seekers, flocks to this fascinating park.

 Joshua Tree National Park is situated at the convergence of the Mojave and Colorado deserts.
 It is mainly recognized for its namesake trees, often found in the Mojave Desert.
 In protected settings, Joshua Trees may live for over 150 years.

 However, the Joshua trees aren’t the only thing to see in the park.
 Large, lava-formed boulders have piled up several feet above the ground.
 These rocks may be found in the area where the trees are packed closely together.
-Climbers from all over the globe come to take advantage of these one-of-a-kind granite formations.
+Climbers from all over the globe take advantage of these unique granite formations.

-See Related: Fun & Best Things to Do in Palo Alto, California
+See Related: Things to Do in Palo Alto

 11. Be humbled by the elegance of the Humboldt Redwoods State Park